wovo/psml/readme.md

 sys.path.append( "../psml" )
 ~~~

-Workflow is
+My workflow is
-- edit the Python source
+- edit the Python sources
-- run it from a command line
+- run it (I prefer the command line)
 - have OpenSCAD with the result file open,
 enable Design => Automatic Reload and Preview.

 This library is very much work-in-progress.
-Feedback is welcome.
+Feedback is welcome,
-Constructive feedback even more.
+constructive feedback even more.

 Similar libraries:
    - [SolidPython](https://github.com/SolidCode/SolidPython)